Fears over impunity grow as Haiti probes president's slaying

 “The conditions of detention ... represent a situation of torture or cruel, inhuman or degrading treatment," the report said.

+On Tuesday, Colombia's government said the detained soldiers needed urgent medical care.
+It said an official mission to Haiti found they were constantly in handcuffs and some were tired and had lost weight: “One of them was limping and the other couldn't stand up by himself and had to be helped by his colleague.”

-Another concern is the upcoming presidential election, which newly installed Prime Minister Ariel Henry has pledged to hold as soon as possible.
+Another concern are the upcoming Haitian presidential and legislative elections, which newly installed Prime Minister Ariel Henry has pledged to hold as soon as possible as he promised to bring to justice all those responsible for Moïse's murder.
 The first round of voting had been scheduled for late September before Moïse was killed, and it is unclear if the date will change.

 Concannon, adviser for the Institute for Justice and Democracy in Haiti, said the outcome of the Moïse investigation could depend largely on whether the candidate elected is “somebody who has the mandate and ambition to really get to the truth of this.”